If you’ve made resolutions to delve into overnight or extended hiking trips in 2020, you’ll need to purchase a hiking tent.

 For simplicity in the field, the Mono is a lightweight choice.
 Image: Zempire

-This is another surprise entry in our top 10 list as the Ridgeline tents are from Coleman who also specialises in larger family style tents.
-The Ridgeline tents are super affordable and offer features and a build quality that defies the price tag.
+The Ridgeline tents are from Coleman who specialise in larger family-style tents but these shelters are super affordable and offer features and a build quality that defies the price tag making them a firm favourite in our hiking tent range.

 Available in 2P and 3P sizes, the Coleman Ridgeline tents have a 2-pole tunnel design tent that will perform well in the wind.
 A full mesh inner, alloy poles, V-stakes and a single entrance with vestibule all come together to create an impressively lightweight tent for this price range.